tw93/MiaoYan/Resources/Initial/MiaoYan- Readme.md

 File system notes is modern notational velocity (nvALT) on steroids.

-FSNotes respects open formats: **plain/text, markdown, rtf**, and stores data in the file system.
-You can view, edit, and copy data in your favourite external editor and see live results in FSNotes.
+MiaoYan respects open formats: **plain/text, markdown, rtf**, and stores data in the file system.
+You can view, edit, and copy data in your favourite external editor and see live results in MiaoYan.

 Key features: